foliant-docs/foliantcontrib.init/README.md

 Project "Awesome Docs" created in awesome-docs
 ```

-You can use the git repository as a template.
-In this case, you must specify the url of the repository.
+### Custom template

+You can load a custom template from a local path or from a git repo

-Create project from a custom local template:
+#### Custom template from a local path

 ```shell
 $ foliant init --template /path/to/custom/template